 - Incorporating DIY hair care recipes

-My hair routine has evolved over many years.
-This is due to the time it took for me to “learn” my naturally curly afro textured hair.
-You can read more on my past and present fine hair regimen at the pages below.
+Finally, you can read more on my past and present fine hair regimen at the pages below.
 Perhaps, one will resonate for you: